Wiredcraft/test-devops/README.md

 ### Operation

 You will need to:
-- spawn a server with terraform in aliyun/gcp/aws/digital-ocean
+- spawn a server with terraform in aliyun/gcp/aws/digital-ocean or use [Vagrant](https://www.vagrantup.com/) to spawn server locally
 - write an ansible playbook to configure a server
 - that server needs to serve:
     - the dev environment,